Meetings can be a mess!

 That targeted curiosity can completely alter the course of the meeting.
 (And the best part is, at no point do you have to mention Wardley Mapping.)

 If you want to explore more ways of making meetings better by applying Wardley’s doctrine, we wrote this post you might like.
-And for questions or ideas for this template, comment below or find me on twitter.
+And for questions or ideas for this template, comment below or email me at ben at hiredthought.com.
 I’d love to hear from you!